-Sparking Change in the Appropriate Use of Antipsychotics Awards Program (Sparking Change) provides resources, coaching and financial award opportunities to up to 500 teams in long-term care (LTC) settings working to decrease the potentially inappropriate use of antipsychotic medications.
+Sparking Change in the Appropriate Use of Antipsychotics Awards Program (Sparking Change) provides resources, coaching and financial award opportunities to up to 500 teams in long-term care (LTC) settings working to decrease the potentially inappropriate use of antipsychotic medications without a diagnosis of psychosis.
 Prescribing rates rose during the COVID-19 pandemic and remain high in many LTC homes, making this work more important than ever.

 Sparking Change recognizes the important work already underway in long-term care homes across the country.
 More than just a quality improvement initiative, the program offers a meaningful opportunity to: